Frequently Asked Questions (FAQ)

 One benefit we did not anticipate is the advantage to the craft field of having one of its organizations take a place at the national arts table.
 Until CERF+ began working on forming this coalition, craft had not been part of the ongoing national dialogue among arts organizations and arts funders.
 Now the craft field’s interests are being represented in national arts policy discussions.

-In 2010, CERF+ released "Insuring Creativity: A CERF Business Insurance Survey," reporting the results of our survey — to which almost 3,000 craft artists, belonging to six major craft media organizations, responded.
+In 2010, CERF+ released "Insuring Creativity: A CERF Business Insurance Survey," reporting the results of our survey — to which almost 3,000 artists working in craft disciplines, belonging to six major craft media organizations, responded.

 In 2012, we published The Business Insurance Guidebook for Artists.
 In 12 pages this pocket-sized booklet covers the basics of business insurance, including business property, liability, flood, earthquake, and other types of coverage.
 It also covers steps to take to get business insurance coverage.